Before we begin, I want to tell you to keep an open mind.

 Your self-esteem will increase if you have some things going for you.
-So take time to develop your existing positive traits, or work to attain new ones.
+So take time to develop your existing positive traits or attain new ones.

 Take on challenges and accomplish the goals you set for yourself.

-You can’t help but feel confident if you’ve had some successes.
+You can’t help but feel confident if you’ve had some success.

 Challenging yourself also increases your feelings of self-efficacy.
 It means that you’ll be competent and handle what life throws at you.

-You probably know that if you try too hard to impress people, it won’t help to make a strong first impression.
+You probably know that if you try too hard to impress people, it won’t help make a solid first impression.

-We want to create the feelings of positivity, trust, and respect.
+We want to create feelings of positivity, trust, and respect.